Amaranth

-Amaranthus is a cosmopolitan genus of annual or short-lived perennial plants collectively known as amaranths.
+Amaranthus is a cosmopolitan group of more than 50 species which make up the genus of annual or short-lived perennial plants collectively known as amaranths.
+Some names include "prostrate pigweed" and "love lies bleeding".
 Some amaranth species are cultivated as leaf vegetables, pseudocereals, and ornamental plants.

-Catkin-like cymes of densely packed flowers grow in summer or autumn.
+Catkin-like cymes of densely packed flowers grow in summer or fall.
 Amaranth varies in flower, leaf, and stem color with a range of striking pigments from the spectrum of maroon to crimson and can grow longitudinally from 3 to 8 ft tall with a cylindrical, succulent, fibrous stem that is hollow with grooves and bracteoles when mature.

-There are approximately 75 species in the genus, 10 of which are dioecious and native to North America with the remaining 65 monoecious species endemic to every continent (except Antarctica) from tropical lowlands to the Himalayas.
+There are approximately 75 species in the genus, 10 of which are dioecious and native to North America, and the remaining 65 are monoecious species that are endemic to every continent (except Antarctica) from tropical lowlands to the Himalayas.
 Members of this genus share many characteristics and uses with members of the closely related genus Celosia.
 Amaranth grain is collected from the genus.
 The leaves of some species are also eaten.

+Names and etymology

+Amaranthus comes from the name of this plant in Ancient Greek, ἀμάραντος, "amaranth, immortal", noun formed from the privative prefix ἀ-, "without", and the verb μαραίνω, "to consume, to exhaust".
+Indeed, the amaranth has a reputation for not withering, with in particular its calice which remains persistent, and for this reason, represents a symbol of immortality.
+Some species are used in dry bouquets.

+The form amaranthus (with H), comes from an erroneous association with the Greek etymon anthos (lat. -anthus) meaning 'flower', found in the name of many plants (agapanthus, for example).

+Its denominations in the languages of the peoples cultivating it since ancient times in America are huauhtli in Nahuatl, kiwicha, ataĉo in Quechua, tez or xtes in Maya, ahparie in Purépecha, wa've in Huichol, and guegui in Tarahumara.